-We invite you to explore what autonomy means for you.
-What are the roots of this value for you, perhaps in your upbringing or in your current context?
-Is this authentically a priority for you, or is it something automatically inherited, or adopted without giving it much thought?
-If you have identified an accomplishment that you consider authentically your merit, make a list of who may have played a role in it.
-Rank them, in order of relevance or impact on your success.
+We invite you to explore what success and autonomy mean for you.
+What are the roots of these values for you, perhaps in your upbringing or in your current context?
+Are they authentically a priority for you, or are they something automatically inherited, or adopted without giving it much thought?